Hit and Run Accidents

 - Did anyone see the accident?

-- Does anyone have a description of the car that stuck you?
+- Does anyone have a description of the car that struck you?

 - Does anyone remember the make or model of the car?
 Perhaps the color?